-Accessing one or more of these markets on a regular basis generally leads to these larger institutions having developed in house expertise on how the wholesale unsecured funding markets operate.
+Accessing one or more of these markets on a regular basis generally leads to these larger institutions having developed in-house expertise on how the wholesale unsecured funding markets operate.

-As a result, the LIBOR Oversight Committee considers that setting minimum size thresholds for potential contributor banks would be appropriate.
+As a result, the LIBOR Oversight Committee considers that setting minimum size thresholds for potential USD LIBOR Contributor Banks would be appropriate.

-Bank size can be measured by reference to the total assets of the Contributor Bank legal entity, but it is preferable to take into consideration the total assets of the Contributor Bank group.
+Bank size can be measured by reference to the total assets of the USD LIBOR Contributor Bank legal entity, but it is preferable to take into consideration the total assets of the Contributor Bank group.